Join the Pennsylvania Innocence Project (PaIP) for our 5th Anniversary Celebration!

 6 p.m. - 9 p.m.

-PaIP will be celebrating its first five years of pursuing exonerations for the actually innocent and advocating for reforms that help to eliminate the incidence of wrongful convictions.
+The Pennsylvania Innocence Project (PaIP) celebrates its first five years of pursuing exonerations and freedom for the actually innocent and advocating for reforms that prevent wrongful convictions.

-The celebration will begin with a cocktail party on the Second Floor Lounge catered by Jose Garces, featuring music by Standard Time Jazz.
-Enjoy a wine tasting, courtesy of Moore Brothers Wine and our annual silent auction.
+The celebration begins at 6:00 p.m. with a cocktail party catered by Jose Garces in the Second Floor Lounge featuring music by Standard Time Jazz.
+Enjoy wine and beer courtesy of Moore Brothers Wine and Yards Brewing Company.

-The program will also include a short documentary film produced by the Penn Program on Documentaries & the Law about the shortcomings of eyewitness identifications as exemplified by the case of Eugene Gilyard, followed by a discussion with Eugene, who was freed in November 2013 after 15 years of imprisonment for a crime he did not commit.
+The cost of eyewitness misidentification is on display in the documentary of the case of Eugene Gilyard being produced by the Penn Program on Documentaries & the Law.
+A showing of the rough cut of the film will be followed by a discussion with Eugene who was freed in November 2013 after 15 years of imprisonment for a crime he did not commit.

-Our celebration concludes with a dessert reception in the Second Floor Lounge.
+Our celebration resumes with a dessert reception at 8:00 p.m. in the Second Floor Lounge.

 We hope you will join us for this special night!